dgaedcke/buildAxsServer/README.md

 ## Database seedfile

 If `sql_seedfile` is specified in the `dev.yml` config, the file at this path will be uploaded and imported to the `pay` database before deploying the application.

+DG Changes to this config:
+in dev.yml:
+	sql_seedfile: seedDB.sql
+in Vagrantfile:
+	change 2nd 8000 to 5000
+	config.vm.network "forwarded_port", guest: 8000, host: 5000
+in fabfile:
+	added me as superuser
+	sudo('mysql -e \'GRANT ALL ON *.* TO `deweyg`@`%` IDENTIFIED BY "zebra10"\'')